-If there is a more than a few degrees difference between the readout on the heat gun and the temperature readout on the control panel there is a problem.
+If there is a more than a few degrees difference between the readout on the heat gun and the temperature readout on the control panel, there is a problem.

 How To Replace/Upgrade A Traeger Control Panel

 Now, how easy and quick it is to replace the control panel on your Traeger pellet grill will vary slightly depending on which model you have.

-Standard Traeger Control Panel Upgrade/Replacement
+Legacy Traeger Control Panel Upgrade/Replacement

-Now if you have a very early Traeger you won’t have a digital temperature readout on your control panel.
+Now, if you have a very early/legacy Traeger, you won’t have a digital temperature readout on your control panel.
 There will simply be the option of Smoke, Med or High.

 Take good clear pictures of how each cable connector goes to the other and of the back of the control panel.
-That way you have a quick reference to check if you get lost.
+That way, you have a quick reference to check if you get lost.

 How To Upgrade To The Traeger Pro Controller (With Meat Probes)

 However, you can upgrade any Traeger pellet grill to the Pro Series control panel as well.
 Where the Pro Series control panel differs is that it offers the monitoring of two separate meat probes.

 Conclusions On How To Upgrade/Replace A Traeger Control Panel

-Unless you have already carried out a thorough clean of your grill and used an Infrared heat gun as described above I would hold off on purchasing a new control panel until you are sure that’s the actual issue.
+Unless you have already carried out a thorough clean of your grill and used an Infrared heat gun as described above, I would hold off on purchasing a new control panel until you are sure that’s the actual issue.